 3. Third, show that Christianity actually is true.

 The second pillar is that Jesus Christ is God incarnate—which he demonstrates definitively by rising from the dead as he predicted.
 This resurrection is the keystone of the Faith.
-“If Christ has not been raised, then we are still in our sins,” Paul admits (1 Cor.
+“If Christ has not been raised, then we are still in our sins,” Paul declares (1 Cor.
 15:17).
-Luckily for Christians, there are good reasons to believe Jesus was raised from the dead.
-“The evidence for the resurrection is better than for claimed miracles in any other religion,” skeptic Antony Flew has admitted.
+Luckily for Christians, there are good reasons to believe that Jesus was raised from the dead.
+“The evidence for the Resurrection is better than for claimed miracles in any other religion,” skeptic Antony Flew has admitted.
 “It’s outstandingly different in quality and quantity.”
-Catholics should be familiar with this evidence, and be prepared to share it.
+Catholics should be familiar with this evidence and be prepared to share it.

 Finally, the Catholic Church claims to be the Church Christ founded.
-Defending this claim we find not only the robust work of Catholic apologists but also the early Church Fathers, some of whom were even disciples of the apostles themselves.
+Defending this claim, we find, is the robust work of not only Catholic apologists, but also the early Church Fathers, some of whom were disciples of the apostles.
 From St. Ignatius of Antioch to St. Augustine to St. John Damascene, all of the Fathers from the earliest centuries prove themselves, in their writings, to be unmistakably Catholic.
 Thus, the Catholic Church has Sacred Scripture and early Church history on its side.